machal/cssmine-content/content/css3-border-image.md

 border-image-repeat: repeat;
 ```

-Now, let's try a shorthand notation of the last three declarations:
+Now, let’s try a shorthand notation of the last three declarations:

 ```css
 border-image: